Insiderto/copy-cookie/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br>
+Builds the extension for production to the `dist` folder.<br>
-It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+To load the extension in Chrome or Edge:

+1. Open the Extensions page (chrome://extensions in Chrome, edge://extensions in Edge).
+2. Enable Developer mode.
+3. Click "Load unpacked".
+4. Navigate to the `dist` folder and click "Select".

-Your app is ready to be deployed!
+Your extension should now be loaded and ready to use!

-## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)